genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/02_quick-start/08_run-the-application-docker.md

 ## Send data to Genesis

 :::note
-In case you have not run the [remap command](../../../server/tooling/intellij-plugin/#remap), do it now, so that our database is updated.
+If you have not already run the [remap command](../../../server/tooling/intellij-plugin/#remap), do it now, so that our database is updated.
 :::
 Now that we have our database up and running, we need to send the login information so we can access the application we have just created.
 To do this, go to **server/jvm/alpha-site-specific/src/main/resources/data/user.csv**

 ![](/img/import_csv_to_genesis.png)

 You will be prompted the following message.
-Type `y` to proceed.
+Type **y** to proceed.

 ```powershell
 WARNING: Are you sure you want to import all the tables from all the csv files to the database? (y/n)